aharpt/gulp-basic-library/README.md

 2. javascript concatenation
 3. javascript minification

+### Browsersync
+1. automatically creates a web server to view your site
+2. automatically updates your page when sass changes are made
+3. automatically updates your page when html changes are made

 ## Installation
 1. Clone project from github
 2. Run npm install in the root directory of your project to install all uninstalled node dependancies